hvlucas/laravel-logger/README.md

 ![Model history screenshot](https://s3.amazonaws.com/laravel-logger/Screenshot+from+2018-06-19+12-12-14.png)

-By clicking on the sync icon, a modal will popup defining which columns will be updated.Check the attribute checkboxes you wish to update and click sync.
+By clicking on the sync icon, a modal will popup defining which columns will be updated.
+Check the attribute checkboxes you wish to update and click sync.
 When syncing, LaravelLogger will create a `SYNC` event instance.
 It is important to note that `sync_attributes` option need to have valid model's table columns.

 ![Sync model screenshot](https://s3.amazonaws.com/laravel-logger/sync.png)